 Test the new custom support.

-View the ImageButton control with the UFT Object Spy and try to record a Click operation on it.
+View the ImageButton control with the UFT One Object Spy and try to record a Click operation on it.
 For details, see the steps in Planning Support for the ImageButton Control.

 The new support class (ImageButtonCS) inherited some identification properties from the base support class (CanvasCS) that are not included in the JavaButton test object class definition.
-These properties are displayed in the Custom Support Test Object Identification Properties screen, but they are not displayed in UFT in the Object Spy or in the Checkpoint Properties dialog box.
+These properties are displayed in the Custom Support Test Object Identification Properties screen, but they are not displayed in UFT One in the Object Spy or in the Checkpoint Properties dialog box.
 You can access these identification properties by using the GetROProperty method.
-For more information on the GetROProperty method, see the Micro Focus UFT Object Model Reference for GUI Testing.
+For more information on the GetROProperty method, see the Micro Focus UFT One Object Model Reference for GUI Testing.

-Because you have overridden the low-level recording, but have not yet implemented the actionPerformed(ActionEvent arg0) event handler method, UFT currently does not record anything when you click the button.
+Because you have overridden the low-level recording, but have not yet implemented the actionPerformed(ActionEvent arg0) event handler method, UFT One currently does not record anything when you click the button.